google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/japanese_typography_basics/content.md

 </figure>

 And there’s more—an _alternative Kanji_.
 Some of the Kanji characters have several slightly different forms for the same meaning, but different usage.
-Alternative Kanjis have many names—“old forms” and “new forms”, “Gakusan” meaning educational purpose, or systematic names given by JIS (Japanese Industrial Standards).
+Alternative Kanjis have many names—“old forms” and “new forms,” “Gakusan” (meaning for educational purpose), or systematic names given by JIS (Japanese Industrial Standards).

 There are a couple of reasons for using alternative Kanji.
-As written above, Kanji and Kana had a long journey of transformation over centuries, and while we transfer from analog manuscript, incunable, phototypesetting to digital font, some Kanji characters were accidentally drawn wrong, or developed in a few different forms, which ended up with alternative Kanji.
-In this case it’s mainly used for names of people or place, or on some publications they prefer the old letterform alternative Kanji on purpose.
-The Kanji 辺 has 23 alternatives in Adobe-Japan 1-6!
+As written above, Kanji and Kana had a long journey of transformation over centuries, and as we transfered from analog manuscript to incunable to phototypesetting to digital fonts, some Kanji characters were accidentally drawn wrong, or developed in a few different forms, which ended up with alternative Kanji.
+In this case, it’s mainly used for names of people or place, or on some publications they prefer the old letterform alternative Kanji on purpose.
+The Kanji 辺 has 23 alternatives in Adobe-Japan 1-6! **[WHAT DOES THIS LAST SENTENCE MEAN?]**

 <figure>